 The Golf Day will be staged on Friday 9 June, 2017 once again in the home of golf, St Andrews, with proceeds going to the Scotland-based charity formed to reinvigorate the lives of soldiers with life-changing injuries.

 HORSEBACK UK has become a pioneering charity in bringing together servicemen and women from all over the UK to its stables in the spectacular north of Scotland.
 Launched by former marine Jock Hutchison and his wife Emma Hutchison, Horseback UK has become widely known as a haven for injured servicemen and women, a place that affords not only a break from clinical recovery, but also the opportunity to recover mentally and start to consider a new future outside of HM Forces.

-Jock stated: "I think what we have seen in the past 15 years is guys and girls making it home that wouldn’t have made it home 15 years ago.
-With this change comes a responsibility in my opinion, because there is no point in fixing a person if you don't give him or her a future."
+Jock stated: "I think what we have seen in the past 15 years, thanks to tremendous advances in medical treatment, is injured guys and girls making it home that wouldn’t have made it home 15 years ago.
+With this change comes a great responsibility in my opinion, because there is no point in fixing a person if you don't give him or her a future."

 Full story here.
 This behind-the-scenes BBC Scotland documentary, presented by Jackie Bird, follows Jay's and the Horseback story from Afghanistan to Aberdeenshire.
 Some viewers may find scenes in this film upsetting.